 Furthermore, internal governance arrangements pursue to eliminate or limit conflicts of interest.
 The Luxembourg legal framework requires that the organisation chart of the credit institution is established based on the principle of segregation of duties, pursuant to which the duties and responsibilities will be assigned so as to avoid making them incompatible for the same person.
 In that context the management body is required to document data related to loans provided to the management body and share these data with the CSSF upon its request.
-The Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council, introduces rules aimed to mitigate the conflict of interest between the credit institution and its clients.
+The Commission Delegated EU Regulation 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU, introduces rules aimed to mitigate the conflict of interest between the credit institution and its clients.
 In that context, article 41(2) provides that when a credit institution is engaged in the marketing of its own instruments, clear and effective arrangement should be at place for the identification, prevention and/or management of the potential conflict of interest.
-In the same context, and as analysed in question 12, special rules regulate the remuneration policy of credit institutions.
+In the same context, and as analysed in guestion 12, special rules regulate the remuneration policy of credit institutions.